whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 - [Filechat](https://www.filechat.io/) - Explore Documents Using Artificial Intelligence.
 Filechat Is The Perfect Tool To Explore Documents Using Artificial Intelligence.
 Simply Upload Your PDF And Start Asking Questions To Your Personalized Chatbot.
 - [Formula Dog](http://formula.dog) - Generate Excel Formulas And More Using AI - Formula Dog.
 Transform Your Text Instructions Into Excel Formulas, VBA, Regex Etc. In Seconds With The Help Of AI.
 - [Formulagod](http://www.formulagod.ai) - One Formula To Rule Them All.
 Talk To Sheets With Built-in Artificial Intelligence.
+- [Further](https://nlp.appfurther.io/) - A natural language processing platform offering various services such as summarization, translation, and more.
 - [Gandhiji](http://www.messengerx.io) - Messengerx.
 Io - Chat With AI.
 AI Powered Chat Apps For Everyone.
 - [Generate Text–InferKit](https://app.inferkit.com/generate)
 - [GoalsGPT](http://www.tability.io) - Tability - Get Your Goals Out Of Spreadsheets.
 The Easiest Way To Keep Track Of Your OKRs And Team Goals.
 Align Your Team Around Outcomes â Without Feeling Like A Chore.